sayyidsajad/git-fundamentals/readme.md

 Hello, Git
-This is a new feature.
+This is a new feature.This is a conflicting change.